Categories

 I used to be scared to call myself a writer…

-I used to think that if I said it aloud, whoever I was speaking to would question me on it, and ultimately call me out.
-Well, let me tell you, I’ve been owning my title of writer for a few years now – and not one person has done what I feared.
+I used to think that if I said it aloud, whoever I spoke to would question me on it and ultimately call me out.
+Well, let me tell you, I’ve been owning my writer title for many years now, and not one person has done what I feared.
 I know I’m not alone either…

 “I have written eleven books, but each time I think, ‘Uh oh, they’re going to find out now.
 I’ve run a game on everybody and they’re going to find me out.” – Maya Angelou